 Read more here

-The secretariat is staffed by the Ministry of Housing Communities and Local Government.
+The secretariat is staffed by the Department for Levelling Up, Housing and Communities (DLUHC).
 Their role is to:

 - Support the work of the Memorial Commission and ensure it delivers its aims.